XiangLabUCR/Ribozyme_LSTM/README.md

 ## To install
 ```
-conda env create -f rna_regression_baselines.yml \
+conda env create -f rna_regression_baselines.yml
 conda activate rna_regression_baselines
 ```

 ## Datasets
-One sequence text file containing a list of strings with letters, and a label text file containing z-score values.
+One sequence text file containing a list of strings with letters A,T,C,G, and a label text file containing z-score values.

 ## To run
 ```